 10. Don’t ask to review the story – remember that boss you had who was a total micro-manager and had to review everything?
 And would give you a ton of (usually bad) unsolicited feedback and basically made you feel like she had no faith in your capabilities?
 Yeah.
 Don’t do that to the person with control over the publish button.

 Finally, consider investing in a media training program through a PR agency, or even taking a free webinar on presentation skills.
-The better prepared we are for media opportunities, the harder those opportunities will work for us published.
+The better prepared we are for media opportunities, the harder those opportunities will work for us once published.